penwanj/FINAL-DATA-FUNDAMENTALS-PROJECT/Security notes.md

 *'customers' table*

-Admin: Full access
+Admin      : Full access

-User: Can only read and insert their own customer record
+User       : Can only read and insert their own customer record

 *'menu_items' table*

-Admin: Full access
+Admin      : Full access

-User: Read-only access
+User       : Read-only access

 *'orders' table*

-Admin: Full access
+Admin      : Full access

-User: Can only read and insert their own orders
+User       : Can only read and insert their own orders

 *'order_details' table*

-Admin: Full access
+Admin      : Full access

-User: Can only read and insert items in their own orders
+User       : Can only read and insert items in their own orders

+**Custom Function**

-**Custom Function---Sales’ report generation by Admin**
+**Sales’ report generation by Admin**

 Returns total daily sales in KES.